 Before your contractor begins, agree on how you'll communicate.
 Who is the main point of contact on the contractor's team?
-How often will you receive updates — daily, weekly?
-What method works best — text, email, phone call?
-Setting these expectations upfront prevents the frustration of feeling uninformed during a major project.
+How often will you get updates — daily or weekly?
+What method works best — text, email or phone?
+Setting these expectations upfront prevents the frustration of feeling uninformed during a major project, and gives you a clear channel when questions arise.

 Put Everything in Writing

 Verbal agreements create problems.
-After any significant conversation — a change to the plan, a material substitution, a schedule adjustment — follow up with a brief email confirming what was discussed.
-"As we talked about today, we're upgrading the deck boards to Trex Enhance for an additional $X." This isn't about distrust — it's about protecting both parties from differing memories of the same conversation.
+After any significant conversation — a change to the plan, a material substitution, a schedule shift — follow up with a brief email confirming what was decided: "As we discussed today, we're upgrading the deck boards to Trex Enhance for an additional $X." This isn't about distrust; it protects both parties from differing memories of the same conversation.

 Ask Questions Early, Not Late

 If something doesn't look right, ask immediately.
-The cost of fixing an issue caught on day two is far lower than fixing it after ten more days of work have been built on top of it.
+The cost of fixing an issue caught on day two is far lower than fixing it after ten more days of work have been built on top.
 Good contractors welcome questions — it's how they confirm you're on the same page.
+A professional general contractor will never make you feel like a question is an imposition.

 Respond Promptly to Decisions

-Contractors often need quick answers to keep work moving — a tile colour selection, a hardware choice, a permit inspection scheduling window.
-Slow responses on the homeowner's side are one of the most common causes of project delays.
-Make yourself reachable and respond to contractor requests within 24 hours.
+Contractors often need quick answers to keep work moving — a tile colour, a hardware choice, an inspection scheduling window.
+Slow responses from the homeowner are one of the most common causes of project delays.
+Make yourself reachable and aim to answer contractor requests within 24 hours.

 Conduct a Formal Final Walkthrough

-Before making the final payment, walk through the completed project with your contractor and create a written punch list of any items that need attention.
-Address everything on the list before closing out the contract.
-A good contractor will handle punch list items without issue — it's part of professional project delivery.
+Before making the final payment, walk through the completed project with your contractor and create a written punch list of anything needing attention.
+Address every item on the list before closing out the contract.
+A good contractor handles punch-list items without issue — it's part of professional project delivery.